ISI-TechKnAcq/techknacq-tk/README.md

 ### Precompiled third-party tools

 - pdftotext (Ubuntu: poppler-utils)
-- MALLET 2.0.7.
-Download and rename the directory to ext/mallet (or change the path in 'concept-graph' script).
-2.0.8 changes file formats and is not currently supported.
+- MALLET 2.0.7 or 2.0.8.
+Download and rename the directory to ext/mallet
+  (or change the path in 'concept-graph' script).

 ### Infomap